jpcorb20/toxic-comment-server/README.md

 We use F1 to optimize both precise detection and finding most toxic comments (recall).

 ### Classical ML NLP pipeline

+The pipeline is linear and done with _sklearn_:

+- cleaning text
+- processing vocabulary and TFIDF
+- classifier in one vs rest setting

+All pipelines are saved with pickle as dictionary with trained pipeline as values.
+This way dict comprehension is useful to infer labels iteratively.

 To train all baseline models run: